-These practices of surveillance doubly embedded in the "reason of state", an "art of governing" theorized by 16th century authors like Botero or Bodin.
+These practices of surveillance deeply embedded in the "reason of state", an "art of governing" theorized by 16th century authors like Botero or Bodin.
 Indeed, if "the art of governing people is rational on the condition that it observes the nature of what is governed" (Foucault, 1988, p.
-149), then it follows that intelligence through surveillance (to "observe the nature of what is governed is a necessary precondition of practicing this art in a rational way.
-But surveillance is not just a precondition for practicing the art of governing.
-It is also one of the key techniques in exerting this art.
+149), then it follows that intelligence through surveillance (to "observe the nature of what is governed") is a necessary precondition of practicing this art in a rational way.

-If, as Foucault puts it, one of the key ruptures enacted by the emergence of the reason of the state is not to, like in Machiavelli, to "reinforce the power of the prince" but instead "to reinforce the state itself", then state surveillance is one of the power techniques that puts the reason of state and the "rational" conduct of the conduct of others into practice.
+If, as Michel Foucault puts it, one of the key ruptures enacted by the emergence of the reason of the state is not to, like in Machiavelli, to "reinforce the power of the prince" but instead "to reinforce the state itself", then state surveillance is one of the power techniques that puts the reason of state and the "rational" conduct of the conduct of others into practice.
 The reason of state is thus a form of rationality where: